 Revival of natural Indian dyes

 India shares a long royal past with eco-friendly dyes.
 Dyers from India were supreme in dyeing cotton.
-We have a rich handicraft industry where number of local talents are involved daily in dyeing yarns and fabrics with natural compounds, where several products are famous worldwide like Kalamkari print (all dyed with natural or vegetable colors).
+We have a rich handicraft industry where number of local talents are involved daily in dyeing yarns and fabrics with natural compounds, where several products are famous worldwide like Kalamkari print and Bagru print (all dyed with natural or vegetable colors).

 Global awareness regarding hazardous impact of synthetic dyes leads both producers and consumers to gradually rediscover the benefits and beauty of natural dyes.
 Thanks to the fashion industry working harder for bring in the client attention towards pastels and more earthy-raw and irregular look in the garment, which can be easily achieved from natural dyes.
 It is also reviving the traditional methods of processing dyes on fabric, reinstating the dyer artisans and local craftsmen.
 Farmer’s also stand to gain by growing crops of dye yielding plants.